 The Legacy of the Breakup of Standard Oil

 Later that year the company split into 34 different independent companies.
 The split was mainly based on geography so the companies did not have to compete heavily with each other.
-Seven of the biggest companies to form from the split are highlighted in the chart.
-As you can see, these companies now comprise of some of the biggest energy providing companies in the world.
+As you can see, some of these companies now exist as the largest energy providing companies in the world.

-Standard Oil of Kentucky was eventually acquired by Standard Oil of California in 1961.
-They were renamed as Chevron and eventually merged with Texaco in 2000, though kept the Chevron name.
+Standard Oil of California later acquired Standard Oil of Kentucky in 1961.
+The company renamed themselves Chevron and eventually merged with Texaco in 2000, though kept the Chevron name.

 Standard Oil of New York and Standard Oil of New Jersey were two of the largest companies in their own right.
 Each had a few mergers of their own, and renamed themselves Mobil (NY) and Exxon (NJ).
 In 1999 the two companies merged to form ExxonMobil.